r-grandorder/tri-hermes/en/pages/Remnants/agartha.md

 Who goes there!?

 **Girl:**
-...Hi there, {(M) mister /(F) miss}.
+...Hi there, [♂ mister /♀ miss].
 You guys wanna go to that mansion?
 I can show you the way if you want.

 **d'Eon:**
 A child...?